 Do they need to know basic first aid and CPR?
 Are you seeking someone with a background in early childhood education?
 Do they need a college degree?
 What kind of experience do you want?
 Do they need to have a clean driving record?

 What Else Do You Need the Nanny to Do?

 Do you need your nanny to do housework, laundry, prepare meals, or other duties?
 A nanny will typically prepare meals for your children, do their laundry, and clean up from their day.
-If you need more than that, you may be looking for more of a nanny/housekeeper and that may exclude more qualified nannies from working for you.
+If you need more than that, you may be looking for more of a nanny/housekeeper, and that may exclude more qualified nannies from working for you.

 What is Your Budget?

-The more qualifications you want, the more you should be willing to pay in an hourly rate.
+The more qualifications you want, the more you should be willing to pay for an hourly rate.
 A nanny needs to be paid at least minimum wage and receive time-and-a-half in overtime pay.
 The International Nanny Association sponsors a Nanny Salary & Benefits Survey, which can give you some guidance.

 Consider the cost of back-up care when your nanny takes time off or calls in sick.

 You will also need to pay employment taxes and possibly purchase workers’ compensation if required in your state.

 Write a Detailed Job Description